House returns to stave off default with debt limit vote

 A default would have immense fallout on global financial markets built upon the bedrock of U.S. government debt.
 Routine government payments to Social Security beneficiaries, disabled veterans and active-duty military personnel would also be called into question.

-“It is egregious that our nation has been put in this spot, but we must take immediate action to address the debt limit and ensure the full faith and credit of the United States remains intact,” said House Majority Leader Steny Hoyer, D-Md.

-But the relief provided by the bill’s passage will only be temporary, forcing Congress to revisit the issue in December — a time when lawmakers will also be laboring to complete federal spending bills and avoid a damaging government shutdown.
-The yearend backlograises risks for both parties and threatens a tumultuous close to Biden’s first year in office.
+The relief provided by passage of the legislation will only be temporary though, forcing Congress to revisit the issue in December — a time when lawmakers will also be laboring to complete federal spending bills and avoid a damaging government shutdown.
+The yearend backlog raises risks for both parties and threatens a tumultuous close to Biden’s first year in office.

+“I’m glad that this at least allows us to prevent a totally self-made and utterly preventable economic catastrophe as we work on a longer-term plan,” said Rep. Jim McGovern, D-Mass.

+Republicans signaled the next debt limit debate won’t be any easier and warned Democrats not to expect their help.

 The present standoff over the debt ceiling eased when Senate Republican leader Mitch McConnell, R-Ky., agreed to help pass the short-term increase.
 But he insists he won’t do so again.